gmalivenko/pytorch2keras/README.md

 Note 2: recurrent layers isn't supported too.

+Note 3: somathing is wrong with biases for the jit/onnx.

 ## How to

 It's a convertor of pytorch graph to a keras (tensorflow backend) graph.